 - Notification about PDUID changes.

-- Notification about Network Slice Replacement outcome.
+- Notification about AF requested Network Slice Replacement outcome related event(s).

 * * * * Next changes * * * *

 4.2.7.6 Notification about AF requested Network Slice replacement outcome

 When the PCF is made aware (e.g., via a notification from the AMF as defined in3GPP TS 29.507 [16]) of AF requested Network Slice Replacement outcome related event(s), the PCF shall notify the NF service consumer by sending an HTTP POST request as described in clause 4.2.7.2, with the request body containing the AmEventsNotification data structure that shall include within an entry of the "repEvents" attribute: